panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 ## 4. Map key/value pairs iteration

-`Map` is a special object that lets you associate key to value pairs, where the key can be of any primitive type (usually strings, but could be numbers, etc).
+`Map` is a special object that lets you associate a key to a value.
+The key can be of any primitive type (usually strings, but could be numbers, etc).

-Because `Map` object is also an iterable (which iterates over the key/value pairs), it can be used with `for...of`.
+Fortunately, `Map` is also an iterable (which iterates over the key/value pairs) and `for...of` can easily cycle over all key/value pairs.

 Let's try that: